How You Can Ease Your Aches and Pain With Meditation

 “You’re shifting your focus away from the pain,” she says.
 “Your mind responds to what you give attention.
 Meditation helps you to use your mind in a powerful, helpful, positive way. ”

-“Breathe normally and notice the rhythm of your breaths — your chest expanding and contracting.
-On deeper breaths, let go of body tension as you exhale slowly,” Ms. Ehrman says.
+“Breathe normally and notice the rhythm of your breaths—your chest expanding and contracting.
+On deeper breaths, focus your mind on letting go of bodily tension as you exhale slowly,” Ehrman says.

-Within three weeks of daily meditation for 15 minutes to 20 minutes, you can rewire your brain to be less stressed and more responsive, Ms. Ehrman says.”
-You are more present, calmer and can function better.”
+Ehrman says within three weeks of daily meditation for 15 minutes to 20 minutes, you can rewire your brain to be less stressed and more responsive.
+“And then,” she says “you are more present, calmer and can function better.”